top of page

 That’s right – one of the most important rules of thumbs for using numbers in writing is to get numbers out of your writing.

 Verily I say unto thee, people do write about numbers that mean little.
 But not your number.
 No, you've chosen your particular number because it means a lot to the people who will read it.
 Remember: spell out exactly why that number is so important, in detail.
 One tip: Relay that number or statistic to someone who you consider intellectually curious and honest.
 Are they interested in that number?
 If so, feel free to proceed to write about that number.
 If it's not too exciting, but it needs to be written about, keep it short.
 Big changes in numbers often warrant more explanation.
+Numbers that demonstrate a growing trend – we call that a hockey-stick chart – are often of particular interest.
+Read more about them here.

 DISCLOSURE: I didn't even want to write this blog post because writing about numbers bores me, too.
 Yet so much numeric malpractice exists in writing, I felt it had to be done.